MTawhid7/try-on-xr/README.md

 ## 🔮 Future Roadmap

-1. **Self-Collision:** Implement a Spatial Hash for the garment itself to prevent sleeves from passing through the torso.
-2. **WebGPU Compute Shaders:** Port the `solver.rs` logic to WGSL.
+1. **WebGPU Compute Shaders:** Port the `solver.rs` logic to WGSL.
 This will unlock the ability to simulate high-density meshes (>10,000 vertices) by parallelizing constraint solving.
-3. **Fitting Pipeline:** Re-introduce the "Hulk" growth strategy (animating body scale from 0.8 to 1.0) to allow tight garments to settle naturally without initial intersection.
+2. **Fitting Pipeline:** Re-introduce the "Hulk" growth strategy (animating body scale from 0.8 to 1.0) to allow tight garments to settle naturally without initial intersection.

 ---